vicperal/AI-GenAI_projects/README.md

 # AI-GenAI_projects

 # Just a few words...
-I decided to share my GitHub repository where you will find several projects on Python I have been working on for some time, that helped me connect some key principles and fundamental Advanced Analytics & Data Science concepts, with special focus on ML and LLM.
+In my GitHub repository you will find several projects on Python I have been working on for some time, that helped me connect some key principles and fundamental Advanced Analytics & Data Science concepts, with special focus on ML and LLM.
 In my way to deep in the Data Science & AI field, I really believe it is important to play, test, build, make mistakes, learn and have fun! #Never_Stop_Learning 🚀😊

 # 1. multi-ML_comparison_Flask_frontend